-George West High School has adopted the following campus grading guidelines:
+George West Junior High School has adopted the following campus grading guidelines:

-- Major Grades = 60% of the Marking Period Average - Minor Grades = 40% of the Marking Period Average
+- Major Grades = 25% of the Marking Period Average - Minor Grades = 50% of the Marking Period Average - Six Weeks Test Grades = 25% Marking Period Average

 Assignments which constitute Major work and Minor work will be determined at teacher discretion and will be published/communicated before the work is assigned.
+Teachers will provide a classroom syllabus to set expectations for the school year.